-The move from employee to consultant has been accompanied by a parallel move on the part of employers, both large and small.
+The move from employee to independent contractor has been accompanied by a parallel move on the part of employers, both large and small.
 The traditional model of hiring long-term employees is rapidly giving way to a profound paradigm shift that involves outsourcing on a project-by-project basis.

 Not only does this shift entail natural financial incentives, but it also provides employers the flexibility of securing specific expertise on an as-needed basis.
 Companies that depend on independent contractor engagement providers like MBO Partners are more likely to have broader choices for accessing specialized talent.
 The right talent can make or break your company’s competitive advantage, so having a human capital strategy that includes a safe and easy way to engage independent professionals is a must.